Women’s Somatic Yoga Retreat in Montana

 10:00 am–1:00 pm | Choose Your Adventure

-Thermos tea + packed snacks; group or solo time: wrap yourself in a blanket with a book or venture into the snow-covered forest
+Thermos tea + packed snacks; group or solo time: Sit on the porch and read a book or venture onto nearby trails in search of wildflowers

 1:00 pm | Lunch